Dani2237/TCS_App_InDev/README.md

 If you have any questions, please feel free to ask them in #app-discussion, it's a channel in the "mainchat" section.

+Before you download the app, please remember that the app is only available for Windows and MacOS. - - - > And of course for Linux, but normally if you are a Linux user you should be able to that without GitHub.

 Link to the Discord Server: https://discord.gg/CBCAytE8kU

 Download tutorial: